arfaz77/arfaz77/README.md

 <h2 align="left">Hi 👋!
-My name is Amjath Ali M, and I'm a Front-End Developer with 1 year of experience, from Kerala</h2>
+My name is Amjath Ali M, and I'm a Full Stack Developer with 1.7 year of experience, from Kerala</h2>

 - 🔭 I’m currently working on **Autobse**

-- 🌱 I’m currently learning **backend in nestJS**

-- 💬 Ask me about **ReactJS, NextJS, Responsive design, and Animations**
+- 💬 Ask me about **ReactJS, NextJS, Responsive design,Backend devolopment and Animations**

 - 📫 How to reach me **amjadalipaduppu@gmail.com**